5 takeaways from Trump’s town hall with Sean Hannity

 And on foreign policy, Trump stressed concerns about the southern border and touted the controversial travel ban that went into effect during his administration, targeting several Muslim-majority countries.

 “We didn’t have buildings being knocked down.
-We didn’t have World Trade Centers,” he added, in apparent reference to the 9/11 terror attacks in New York City.
+We didn’t have World Trade Centers,” he added, in apparent reference to 9/11.

 ‘Blitzing’ Iowa

-Trump expressed confidence going into the Iowa caucus next month, saying he had two big victories there the last two times he ran in 2016 and 2020 and expects to win by even more in 2024.
+Trump expressed confidence going into the Iowa caucus next month, saying he had two big victories there when he ran in 2016 and 2020 and expects to win by even more in 2024.

 He also said he plans to spend the weeks leading up to the caucus “blitzing” Iowa.

-“Iowa represents this country more than any place and it also represents tradition.
-When you think of Iowa you think of farms and politics.
-And we’re going to keep it that way, okay?”
+“Iowa represents this country more than any place, and it also represents tradition.
+When you think of Iowa, you think of farms and politics.
+And we’re going to keep it that way, OK?”
 Trump said as part of his final remarks.